Personal Export Subsidies

 - ... but not enough value to compete un-subsidised on a truly open market, while the subsidy-recipient is still in the learning phase.

-The easiest example is supporting skill development for your kids.
-Suppose you want your teenager to experience earning their own money.
-You could pay them for work directly – in the suburban stereotype, you pay them to mow the lawn.
-But you have the exact problem that Indonesia had in developing its car makers: the teenager knows you're a captive audience, and you want to pay them money, and frankly will have a difficult time not-paying them if they do a shoddy job.
+For another example, suppose you want your teenager to experience earning their own money.
+You could pay them for work directly—in the suburban stereotype, you pay them to mow the lawn.
+But then you have the exact problem that Indonesia had in developing its car makers: the teenager knows you're a captive audience, and you want to pay them money, and frankly will have a difficult time not-paying them even if they do a shoddy job.
+Instead of teaching them the value of hard work, you might well be teaching them the value of getting away with the bare minimum.

-The export subsidy approach is that, instead, you subsidise them to mow someone else's lawn: tell them you'll give them 5x whatever they earn for mowing elsewhere.
-Maybe their work is only worth $3 per hour to the neighbours, but if they earn those $3 on the open market they get another $15 from you.
+The export subsidy approach, by contrast, is that you subsidize them to mow someone else's lawn: tell them you'll give them 5x whatever they earn for mowing elsewhere.
+Maybe their unprofessional work is only worth $3 per hour to the neighbors, but if they earn those $3 on the open market they get another $15 from you, and that makes it far more worth their time.

 To be a real export subsidy, it has to be conditional on creating real value and targeted at learning and developing skills over time.
-So you can't just pay your teenager to mow a neighbour's lawn for free, unless that neighbour has 3 local kids clamouring to do free mowing, and will choose the one that does the best job.
-And, equally, you can't let them mow for a neighbour who is doing it for you as a favour.
-Ideally you'd be in such a deeply capitalistic neighbourhood that the person weighs up your teenager's $3/hour offer against a professional's $30/hour offer, and only employs your teenager if the cost/benefit calculation comes out better, but... well, maybe that's not ideal in other ways.
+So you can't just pay your teenager to mow a neighbor's lawn for free, and you can't let them mow for a neighbor who is just doing it for you as a favor.
+Ideally you'd be in such a deeply capitalistic neighborhood that the person weighs up your teenager's $3/hour offer against a professional's $30/hour offer, and only employs your teenager if the cost/benefit calculation comes out better, but... well, for other reasons I hope you don't live in that neigborhood.

-Depending on your kid, lawn-mowing might or might not be the right skill to subsidise.
+Depending on your kid, lawn-mowing might or might not be the right skill to subsidize.
 (It might be a good shout if they enjoy it!
 Landscaping is likely to be one of the last jobs to be replaced by AI).
-But the same principle applies for (say) coding or graphic design, if those skills are more likely to be relevant for them: just get your kid to list a profile on Upwork and tell them you'll match a multiple of whatever money they make there, allowing them to charge a low price to their customers and get a start when their skills are still more basic.
+But the same principle applies for (say) coding or graphic design, if those skills are more likely to be relevant for them: just get your kid to list a profile on Upwork and tell them you'll match a multiple of whatever money they make there, allowing them to charge a low price to their customers and get a start when their skills are still too basic too be profitable at market rates.

-Here's an example that I think might just work, and be socially acceptable in some circles, even among peers.
-Suppose you have a big presence on a social network like Twitter, and you want to encourage some friends who are new on those platforms.
-You can just retweet their posts as a favour, but that muddies the water somewhat – there's a good chance you're encouraging them to post things that nobody actually wants to read, and not helping them grow a sustainable audience.
+Suppose you have a big presence on a social network like X, and you want to encourage some friends who are new on those platforms.
+You can just retweet their posts as a favor, but that muddies the water somewhat–there's a good chance you're encouraging them to post things that nobody actually wants to read, and not helping them grow a sustainable audience.

 Further Research Needed